FAQ on ordering and availability

 Everything is sold out in your shop - how can I purchase your watercolors?

 Our paints are released in small batches and they are very popular, often selling out within 24 hours.
 The best way to be notified as soon as our paints are in stock is to sign up for our newsletter.
 Subscribers are notified in advance of the next stock date, along with previews of what will be offered.

 You can subscribe to the newsletter at the bottom of the page here:

 Once you have subscribed you will be sent a confirmation message to the email that you have provided asking for you to confirm your subscription.
 This message may be sent to your inbox or a spam folder.
 Please let me know if you have any difficulties during this process and we are happy to help.

 You sell out so quickly, why don’t you stock more?

 Wildthorne studio is just two people - a wife and husband - and a small studio space.
 Our process is slow with each step done by hand and with close attention to detail to ensure consistency and quality.
-The smaller the batch the longer we can take and the better the results.
-These factors coupled with time means only so many paints can be made at once.
+The smaller the batch means more care is put into our process and the better the results.
+These factors coupled with time means that only so many paints can be made at once.

 Can I place a custom order?

 We are happy to assist our customers with custom orders, and open up select limited spots every month for these requests.
 Please send us a message via our contact page or email and we can quote you pricing and availability.

 Please note that due to current events in California state all mail and delivery may be slightly delayed.
 At this time we are working diligently and all watercolor orders are still being poured and fulfilled.